-Here Tommy interrupted the story, to inquire what a "Formerly," answered Mr. Barlow, "before men were acquainted with the pernicious effects of gunpowder, they were accustomed to combat close together with swords or long spears, and for this reason they covered themselves in a variety of ways, to defend their bodies from the weapons of their enemies.
-The shield was worn upon their left arm, and composed of boards fixed together, and strengthened with the hides of animals, and plates of iron, sufficiently long and broad to cover almost the whole body of a man.
-When they went out to battle, they placed themselves in even rows or ranks, with their shields extended before them, to secure them from the arrows and weapons of their enemies.
-Upon their heads they wore a helmet, which was a cap of iron or steel, ornamented with the waving feathers of birds or the tails of horses.
-In this manner, with an even pace, marching all at once, and extending their spears before them, they went forward to meet their enemies.
-"Really," said Tommy, "an army in full march, in such array, must have been very fine; and when I have accidentally met with soldiers myself, I thought they made such a figure, walking erect with their arms all glittering in the sun, that I have sometimes thought I would be a soldier myself whenever I grew big enough."
+Here Tommy interrupted the story, to enquire what a shield was.
+"Formerly," answered Mr. Barlow, "before men were acquainted with the destructive effects of gunpowder, they were accustomed to combat close together, with swords or long spears; and on this account they covered themselves, in a variety of ways, to defend their bodies from the weapons of their foes.

+The shield was worn upon their left arm, and composed of boards fixed together, and strengthened with the hides of animals and plates of iron, sufficiently long and broad to cover almost the whole body of a man.
+When they went out to battle, they placed themselves in even rows or ranks, with their shields extended before them, to secure them from the arrows and other weapons of their enemies.
+Upon their heads they wore a helmet, which was a cap of iron or steel, ornamented with the waving feathers of birds, or the tails of horses.
+In this manner, with an even pace, marching all at once, and extending their spears before them, they went forward to meet their enemies." -"I declare," said Tommy, "such a sight must have been prodigiously fine; and when I have accidentally met with soldiers, I thought they made such a figure, walking erect, with their arms all glittering in the sun, that I have sometimes thought I would be a soldier myself, whenever I grew big enough."-"And have you considered," enquired Mr. Barlow, "what is the business, and generally the fate, of a soldier?"-"No," said Tommy; "I know that he must fight sometimes; but what I thought so pleasant was, to march up and down in a fine red coat, with colours flying and music playing, while all the ladies were looking on, and smiling, and bowing; for I have heard a great many of them say, they loved a soldier above all things."-"Well," said Mr. Barlow, "I will presently endeavour to give you juster ideas of what composes the life of a soldier: let Harry now go on with his story:"-

-"When Pharnabazus (for that was the name of the Persian general) observed that his troops were never able to stand against the Spartans, he sent to Agesilaus, and requested that they might have a meeting, in order to treat about terms of peace.
+When Pharnabazus (that was the name of the Persian general) observed that his troops were never able to stand against the Spartans, he sent to Agesilaus, and requested that they might have a meeting, in order to treat about terms of peace.
 This the Spartan consented to, and appointed the time and place where he would wait for Pharnabazus.
-When the day came, Agesilaus arrived first at the place of meeting with the Spartans; but not seeing Pharnabazus, he sat down upon the grass with his soldiers, and, as it was the hour of the army's making their repast, they pulled out their provisions, which consisted of some coarse bread and onions, and began eating very heartily.
-In the middle of them sat King Agesilaus himself, in nowise distinguished from the rest, neither by his clothing nor his fare; nor was there in the whole army an individual who more exposed himself to every species of hardship, or discovered less nicety than the king himself, by which means he was beloved and reverenced by all the soldiers, who were ashamed of appearing less brave or patient than their general.
+When the day came, Agesilaus, with the Spartans, arrived first at the place of meeting; but, not seeing Pharnabazus, he sat down upon the grass with his soldiers: and as it was the hour of the army's making their repast, they pulled out their provisions, which consisted of some coarse bread and onions, and began eating very heartily.
+In the middle of them sat King Agesilaus himself, in nowise distinguished from the rest, neither by his clothing nor his fare; nor was there, in the whole army, an individual who more exposed himself to every sort of hardship, or displayed less nicety, than the king himself.
+By these means, he was beloved and reverenced by all the soldiers, who were ashamed of appearing less brave or patient than their general.